1 - Energy States of Atoms

 Image via Byju’s

-I hate to burst bubbles (except in cases like this), but this classic image above is actually an inaccurate representation of the atom.
-Electrons have properties that make their exact positions impossible to identify.
-In fact, these jewels of the quantum world could be in one place, a second, or a third, or all three places at the same time!
+Without a doubt, this image looks familiar to you.
+I hate to burst bubbles (except in cases like this), but this classic atomic model theorized by Ernest Rutherford, known as the “planetary model”, is actually an inaccurate representation of the atom.
+Electrons have quantum mechanical properties that make their exact positions impossible to identify.
 In actuality, we can only tell where an electron probably will be.
 So, a more accurate representation looks like this:

 A different model of the atom, which shows a red circle in the center, labeled "Atomic Nucleus" in a legend at the bottom.
 This nucleus is surrounded by many dust-like dots, labeled "Probable Locations of Electrons" in the legend at the bottom.